 Right: Bruce Jackson with Diane Christian.

-Among all the numerous tomes on fieldwork, I keep recommending
+Among all the numerous tomes on fieldwork (and numerous posts under said category), I keep recommending

 - Bruce Jackson, Fieldwork (1987)

 (e.g. here, and recently in this post on Doing fieldwork in China), so I thought I should re-read it, and give a little introduction.
 Purely incidentally, I’m very keen on one-word titles—for a less succinct citation, see here, under Jarring.

 Part One: Human matters opens with a chapter on ways of doing fieldwork.
 He wonders:

 What did Alan A. Lomax do when his informants sang songs he didn’t like?
 What did he say and do when they interspersed in their folksy repertoires songs they learned from the radio or the jukebox?

 To be fair, fieldworkers do now tend, consciously, to include such material.
 But folklorists, unlike scientists, rarely report on their failed experiments—Jackson cites Charles Keil on the Tiv; we might add Nigel Barley in Cameroon, and even my 2018 trip in search of Chinese village temples.
 As Jackson was writing, the literature also rarely betrayed personal opinions of the fieldworker.
 While noting exceptions like James Agee’s Let us now praise famous men, Jackson cites John M. Johnson:

 It is impossible to review the literature about methods in the social sciences without reaching the conclusion that “having feelings” is like an incest taboo in sociological research.